Joint and Several Liability in NC

 What does joint and several liability mean in North Carolina?

 Joint and several liability means that if two or more defendants are found at fault for your injuries, each defendant is individually liable for the full amount of your damages.
 You can collect 100% of your damages from any single at-fault party, regardless of that party's percentage of fault.
-The defendants then sort out their respective shares among themselves through contribution claims.
+The defendants then sort out their respective shares among themselves through contribution claims under NC Chapter 1B.

 How does joint and several liability work in a multi-vehicle accident in NC?